vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/Unassigned Reference Exception.md

-## Unassigned Reference Exception
+## Unassigned reference exception
 ### Description
-An Unassigned Reference Exception is a type [Null Reference Exception](Null%20Reference%20Exception.md) where an Object field has not been assigned to.
+An Unassigned Reference Exception is a type of [null reference exception](Null%20Reference%20Exception.md) where an Object field has not been assigned to.

 ### Resolution
 1. Assign a value to the field via the Inspector.